 When Bitcoin was created in 2009, it was almost impossible to purchase during the first few years of trading.
 This was because there were hardly any exchanges that sold cryptocurrency!
-Even if you could find a reliable exchange, it was really difficult to find one that accepted real-world payment methods.
+Even if you could find a reliable exchange (such as Coinbase), it was really difficult to find one that accepted real-world payment methods.

 Where Can You Buy Bitcoin with PayPal?

 It is important to remember that the majority of cryptocurrency exchanges do not accept PayPal.
 Even a majority of the exchanges that allow you to deposit using fiat currency don't support it.

 Receive your $10 bonus when you sign up for a new Coinbase account & trade at least $100.
 Follow this Coinbase referral link to activate the deal.

 The main reason for this is the way that the PayPal chargeback policy works.
 Essentially, when people pay for products using PayPal, they are offered something called "Buyer Protection".
 This means that, if they are not happy with the product they purchased, they can raise a claim with PayPal in an attempt to get their money back.